blackducksoftware/integration-property-assist/README.md

 # Goal

-Provide a type safe and consistent way to access string based property collections such as Java Properties or Spring Configurations.
-Keep it lightweight and extendable while providing common use cases out of the box.
+Provide a lightweight type safe and consistent way to access string based property collections using strongly typed properties objects.

+This library treats Properties as a first class concept.
+A property is defined up front in a Property class with keys, parsers, nullability and defaults all defined up front and explicitely.
+When you go to access the property you know exactly what you will get.
+You control how each property is converted and what to do if the conversion fails.
+This allows you to decide if you want to handle parse exceptions or exit on parse exceptions.
+It allows you easily know if a key was actually provided or just populated with a default and it easily allows you to find out where the key originated.

 ## Basic Usage